 Just kidding, I would never do that.
 (Yes, I would.)

 Tip: I like to use a fork to settle some of the topping into the fruit.
 It’s personal preference, if you like a thick layer on top, leave it there.
 You can also add some extra butter to the top to get it extra golden brown.
-(I’ll let you in on a secret — I sprayed the top of mine with a little coconut oil to get it nice and golden brown for photos — that works great too!)
+(I’ll let you in on a secret — I spray the top of mine with a little coconut oil to get it nice and golden brown for photos.)

 If you’re topping obsessed like me, double the topping ingredients.
-It’s a little obscene and a totally over the top ridiculously ratio of topping to fruit, but it’s pretty irresistible!
+It’s a little obscene and an over the top ridiculous ratio of topping to fruit, but it’s pretty irresistible!